bernd-fruechtnicht/hypnotify-public/README.md

 ### Environment Variables

+#### TTS/Backend Services

-To use cloud-based TTS features, you need to configure the following environment variables (see `.env.example` for template):
+To use cloud-based TTS features, you need to configure the following environment variables:

 - `EXPO_PUBLIC_SUPABASE_FUNCTION_URL`: URL to your TTS synthesis service endpoint
 - `EXPO_PUBLIC_SUPABASE_API_KEY`: API key for authentication